Logical Consequences vs. Punishment: What Actually Changes Student Behavior?

 And they often feel resentment instead of accountability.

-What Are Logical Consequences?
+What Are Logical Consequences in the Classroom?

 Logical consequences are directly connected to the behavior.